The liquidity trap – coming to a market near you?

 The markets had been moving steadily upwards for several years to its peak in early 1973.
 But in 1974, the U.S. market (Dow Jones industrial average) crashed, dropping about 45 per cent from peak to trough.
 And the reason it was such a miserable year for this portfolio manager?
 Well, as he described it, pre-1974, he said he received one sheet of paper (pre-electronic delivery) from the fund’s accounting department with his portfolio printed on it.
 In 1974, as the market crashed, he would get a second sheet of paper – instructing him to meet incoming liquidations from the fund’s clients.
 If he didn’t do so, the mutual fund company would make the sales in his place.
 He had no choice and thus sold – day after day, month after month, for well over a year.

 The point I want to make is that with a fully invested fund (no cash on hand) and clients demanding their money, this manager had lost control of the fund.
 The clients had hijacked the management of the fund and he was just there to obey orders.
 Taking orders from the unknowing, emotional clients.
-Clients irrationally taking less by redeeming as they, along with millions of other sellers, were forcing the prices of the very stocks they owned to lower and lower prices.
+Clients irrationally taking less by redeeming as they, along with millions of other sellers, were forcing the prices of the very stocks they owned to lower and lower levels.

 Today, we find ourselves in a situation not unlike that before markets fell apart in 1974.
 Stocks were expensive then as we find them today.
 The biggest difference now is the presence of index funds and their cousins, ETFs, which didn’t even exist for a few more decades.
 Today, ETFs alone total $2.5-trillion (U.S.) under management and comprise 13 per cent of all U.S. registered investment company assets.
 Because equity indexes and ETFs are meant to be mirror images of these theoretical index vehicles, they have little or no cash reserves.
 Average June cash levels were at 5 per cent versus the 10-year average of 4.5 per cent, according to Bank of America’s recent global fund manager survey.